Melkoroth/Pozyx_FDI/README.md

 # Pozyx_FDI
-Pozyx usage tests tailored for usage in 411's office of the Facultad de Informática of Universidad Complutense de Madrid.
+[Pozyx](https://www.pozyx.io/) usage tests tailored for usage in office number 411 of the [Facultad de Informática](http://informatica.ucm.es/) of Universidad Complutense de Madrid.

 Initial configuration was made using Pozyx's cloud platform with auto calibrate function.
-We obtained the next map and ranges using max transmission power:
+For this we measured the Z position of all 4 anchors.
+The map was made using [Floorplanner.](https://www.floorplanner.com)

 ![Online map](images/cloudMap.png)

 ### Things you'll need: